SCKelemen/clix/README.md

 - **Everything as a dependency**: Features like help commands, autocomplete, and version checking are opt-in via extensions
 - **Complex state management**: `clix` focuses on CLI structure, not application state
 - **Built-in templating or rich output**: While styling is supported, `clix` doesn't include markdown rendering or complex UI components by default
-- **Subcommand auto-generation**: You explicitly define your command tree
+- **Command auto-generation**: You explicitly define your command tree
 - **Automatic flag inference**: Flags must be explicitly declared (though defaults, env vars, and config files reduce boilerplate)

 ## Quick Start